Blogs & Articles

 Blog...
 5 key tips to successfully implement e-learning

 The shift towards digital learning is becoming inevitable.
 The convenience and cost-saving of learning taking place ‘on demand’ at the learners own desk or home is the biggest driver.
-It is highly likely that there is an element of online learning already taking place within your organisation – quite possibly done by individuals using their own initiative because of the growing wealth of content that exists on the Internet.
+There is likely an element of online learning already taking place within your organisation – quite possibly done by individuals using their initiative because of the growing wealth of content that exists on the Internet.

 Blog...
 Developing a Personal Communication Strategy